oracle/graal/docs/reference-manual/graalvm-updater.md

 GraalVM Updater verifies whether or not the version of a component is appropriate for your current GraalVM installation.
 A component may require other components as prerequisites for its operation.
 GraalVM Updater verifies such requirements and will either attempt to download the required dependencies, or abort the installation if the component's requirements are not met.
-Components intended for Oracle GraalVM Enterprise Edition cannot be installed on GraalVM Community Edition.
+Components intended for Oracle GraalVM cannot be installed on GraalVM Community Edition.

 Generic support for Node.js, R, Ruby, Python, and WebAssembly will work out of the box in most cases.
 It is recommended to fine-tune system-dependent configurations, following the recommendations in the component post-installation messages.

-## Install Components on GraalVM Community
+## Install Components

-You can install a component on GraalVM Community Edition **by component's ID** using GraalVM Updater: `gu install ComponentId`.
+You can install a component **by component's ID** using GraalVM Updater: `gu install ComponentId`.
-GraalVM Updater downloads a component from GitHub.

 1. Get a list of components available for your GraalVM version and their descriptive names:
     ```shell